IslamMohamedMosaad/IslamMohamedMosaad.github.io/_posts/2020-05-28-Mixed-Precision-Training.md

 5. Don't support Data Parallel and intra-process model parallelism
 5. flaky checkpointing
 6. Others

+# **Mixed Precision In Frameworks**
 * **torch.cuda.amp** fixes all of these issues, the interface become more flexible and intuitive, and the tighter integration with pytorch brings more future optimizations into scope.
 * So No need now to compile Apex.
-* And Tensorflow also supported mixed precision training.
+* Tensorflow also supported mixed precision training and that a great [source](https://medium.com/tensorflow/automatic-mixed-precision-in-tensorflow-for-faster-ai-training-on-nvidia-gpus-6033234b2540) for investigation.
 <br>

-# **Automatic Mixed Precision package - torch.cuda.amp**
+# **Automatic Mixed Precision package - Pytorch**
-* **torch.cuda.amp** provides convenience methods for running networks with mixed precision, where some operations use the torch.float32 (float) datatype and other operations use torch.float16 (half) as we have shown before.
+* **[torch.cuda.amp](https://pytorch.org/docs/stable/amp.html)** provides convenience methods for running networks with mixed precision, where some operations use the torch.float32 (float) datatype and other operations use torch.float16 (half) as we have shown before.
 * Till now Pytorch still developing an automatic mixed precision package but Gradient Scaling class is done and stable for usage.
 * This Package mainly use **torch.cuda.amp.autocast and torch.cuda.amp.GradScaler** modules together.
 * **[torch.cuda.amp.GradScaler](https://pytorch.org/docs/stable/notes/amp_examples.html#gradient-scaling)** is not a complete implementation of automatic mixed precision but useful when you manually run regions of your model in float16.
 * If you aren’t sure how to choose operation precision manually  so you have to use **[torch.cuda.amp.autocast](https://pytorch.org/docs/master/amp.html#autocasting)** which serves as context managers or decorators that allow regions of your script to run in mixed precision `NOT Stable Yet`.
+> Note :
-> If you trained your model on FP32 and while testing called model.half(), Pytorch will convert all the model weights to half precision and then forward with that.
+If you trained your model on FP32 and while testing called model.half(), Pytorch will convert all the model weights to half precision and then forward with that.